ItsXrgon/multi-unit-converter/README.md

 setUnitElectricCurrent(electricCurrent) // Sets the specified unit of electric current (SI unit if unspecified)

 setUnitSpoon(spoon) // Sets the specified unit of spoon (SI unit if unspecified)

+setUnitPressure(pressure) // Sets the specified unit of pressure (SI unit if unspecified)

+setUnitEnergy(energy) // Sets the specified unit of energy (SI unit if unspecified)

+setUnitFrequency(frequency) // Sets the specified unit of frequency (SI unit if unspecified)

+setUnitArea(area) // Sets the specified unit of area (SI unit if unspecified)

+setUnitVolume(volume) // Sets the specified unit of volume (SI unit if unspecified)
 ```

 ## Current list of available units and their aliases: